Brandon-Wass/Tk_Clockipy/README.md

   **Set Alarm**: Incremental buttons to set hours and minutes for the alarm.

   **Visual Alarm**: A pop-up notification appears when the alarm rings.

+  **Stop/Reset Alarm**: Buttons to stop and keep the previous alarm, or stop and reset the alarm.

 ## Prerequisites: